roguehistory/Hist_Digh3814/content/en/docs/2-learning-outcomes.md

 ---
-title: "2.
-Learning Outcomes"
+title: 2.
+Learning Outcomes
-description: "what you'll get out of this course"
+description: What you'll get out of this course
 date: 2020-07-01T00:38:51+09:00
+Updated: 2025-07-09T16:00:00
 draft: false
 weight: 2
 ---
-### Questions
+### Learning Outcomes:

-I developed this course with a couple of questions in mind, things I wanted to know the answers to.
-Digital archaeology - what the hell is it, anyway?
-What is it for?
-Is it just a 'follower', repurposing other tools & techniques, a supporting skill for 'real' archaeology?
-Let's set ourselves a grand challenges: what can digital archaeology be?

-_This course is a formalized exploration of these questions; I do not know the answers!
-I'm excited to figure these out with you._

 {{< alert theme="info" >}}
-**Nb** The process of teaching is also a process of collaboration between me and you.
-This is the _first time_ this course has been taught.
-Sometimes -and we're expecting this, you and I- things won't work as we expect; tech might break; the world might impinge too much.
+**NB** This is my first time teaching an asynchronous course.
+The process of teaching is also a process of collaboration between me and you -- The "WE" factor -- as mentioned in the [[20-29 Academic/22 Carleton University/Carleton Courses/Hist 3814/docs3814/1-coursedescription#You are not alone!|You are not Alone]] section of the course description.
+Sometimes things won't work as we expect; technology might break; the world might intrude too much.
 We will adapt accordingly.
 Remember: the grade in this course is a function of your process and your evolution, so adapting and thinking through the implications of when things don't go according to plan is, in fact, _according to plan_.
 {{< /alert >}}

-### Outcomes

-The five points below address your *analytical ability*, your engagement with *methodology*, *collaboration*, *argumentation*, and *professionalization*.
+The five points below address your _analytical ability_, your engagement with _methodology_, _collaboration_, _argumentation_, and _professionalization_.

-1. Situate the emergence and evolution of digital archaeology within the historiography of archaeology more broadly (*analytical ability, argumentation*)
+1. Situate the emergence and evolution of digital history and archaeology within the historiography of each discipline more broadly (_analytical ability, argumentation_)
-2. Implement and contribute to a digital archaeology gravestones' and monuments survey (*methodology, collaboration, professionalization*)
+2. Implement and contribute to a digital history or archaeology of the ancient or medieval world (_methodology, collaboration, professionalization_)
-3. Investigate data, artifacts, and primary sources, using the methods/techniques/perspectives of digital archaeology and digital humanities (*analytical ability, methodology, collaboration, professionalization*)
+3. Investigate data, material culture, and primary sources, using the methods/techniques/perspectives of digital history, archaeology and digital humanities (_analytical ability, methodology, collaboration, professionalization_)
-4. Develop online experiences that communicate the results of these investigations as an act of public digital archaeology (*collaboration, professionalization, argumentation*)
+4. Develop online experiences that communicate the results of these investigations as an act of public digital history and archaeology (_collaboration, professionalization, argumentation_)
-5. Given that this is an online course, another outcome will be your ability to conduct such research independently.
-However, no one operates in a vacuum; digital archaeologists collaborate to troubleshoot or develop technologies, and through open practices to data sharing and reuse, learn to build upon each others’ work in a collaborative fashion. (*collaboration, professionalization, methodology*)
+5. Given that this is an asynchronous online course, another outcome will be your ability to conduct such research independently.
+However, no one operates in a vacuum; digital historians and archaeologists collaborate to troubleshoot or develop technologies, and through open practices to data sharing and reuse, learn to build upon each others’ work in a collaborative fashion. (_collaboration, professionalization, methodology_)

-### Texts

-See the [weekly work](/week) section.
-All readings are open access.

-### Real Names Policy

-You do not need to use your real name or identity on any public-facing work that you do in this course.
-Nor do you need to explain to me that you wish to use a pseudonym.
-It is sufficient that you send an email to me with the following message:

-‘I would like to use the following username in all public-facing work: xxxxxxxx’

-…where xxxxx is the name you have selected.
-For safety’s sake, if you decide to use a pseudonym, do not use one that you have used on any other website or social media platform.

-### When Life Intervenes

-There's nothing we can't roll with, in this class.
-That said, I can't help you if I don't know you need help, a breathing space, some direction.
-When something comes up, just let me know:

-{{< notice success "Important" >}} You don't have to share the details with me.
-It is enough for me to know that something has intervened.
-I trust you.
-{{< /notice >}}

-When something comes up and this course has to move to the backburner, contact me and we can **figure out something else to do, or something else that will help you be successful here**.
-It's our course - we can change things up as we need to.
-Just put "something has come up" in the subject line.

-#### THIS INCLUDES COVID

-I fully expect that at some point during the term, COVID and its complications will happen to some of you.
-When this happens, just email me and say that "something has come up".
-I don't require a dr's note, or any of the details.
-Again, I trust you, and we'll figure something else out.

-Similarly, I have small children and people in my life who are at risk.
-When something comes up on my end, I will let you all know and we'll figure this out _together_.
+---
+### Questions to think about

+> What impact(s) does the ‘Digital’ have on the production of ancient and medieval history for public consumption?

+> What is Digital History/Archaeology?
+What does performing a Digital Public History or a Public Digital History mean?

+> How do institutions digitally represent the ancient and medieval world to the public?

+> Does digital tech create bias which steers us towards particular voices/opinions?

+> Can/do digital techs in the service of GLAM (Galleries, Libraries, Archives and Museums) perform colonial practices that erase ancient and medieval identities from communities?
+And if so, how?
+And what can we do about it?

+_This course is an opportunity to explore these questions; I do not know the answers!
+I'm excited to figure these out with you.
+Why not annotate this section with some of your own questions?_